Everything You Need to Know about Radisson Rewards Everything You Need to Know about Radisson Rewards

 Example hotel redemption

-I settled on the Radisson Blu.
-Clicking through to see rooms, you'll see the various rates you can book.
+The Radisson Collection Royal Hotel made for a great stay, so let's select that.
+Clicking through to see rooms will show the rates you can book.
 Radisson usually offers non-refundable, semi-flex, and flexible rates.
-Note that all of these options have “Pay with Points” listed as an option.
+Note that all these options have “Pay with Points” listed as an option.
+You'll also notice the toggle to include breakfast in your stay, which you may want to do if you're not a VIP member.

-The downside of this system is that you can't compare award rates or value directly.
+The major downside of this whole system is that you can't compare award rates or values directly.
 Instead, you have to go off the cash rates, only seeing the value you're getting for your points just before you complete your booking.

 Radisson transfer partners